Classical Latin: Authors of the Golden Age

 The Golden Age had already made an appearance in German philology, but in a less systematic way.
 In a translation of Bielfeld's Elements of universal erudition (1770):The Second Age of Latin began about the time of Caesar [his ages are different from Teuffel's], and ended with Tiberius.
 This is what is called the Augustan Age, which was perhaps of all others the most brilliant, a period at which it should seem as if the greatest men, and the immortal authors, had met together upon the earth, in order to write the Latin language in its utmost purity and perfection... and of Tacitus, his conceits and sententious style is not that of the golden age...Evidently, Teuffel received ideas about golden and silver Latin from an existing tradition and embedded them in a new system, transforming them as he thought best.

 In Cruttwell's introduction, the Golden Age is dated 80 BC – AD 14 (from Cicero to Ovid), which corresponds to Teuffel's findings.
 Of the "Second Period", Cruttwell paraphrases Teuffel by saying it "represents the highest excellence in prose and poetry."
 The Ciceronian Age (known today as the "Republican Period") is dated 80–42 BC, marked by the Battle of Philippi.
 Cruttwell omits the first half of Teuffel's Ciceronian, and starts the Golden Age at Cicero's consulship in 63 BC—an error perpetuated in Cruttwell's second edition.
 He likely meant 80 BC, as he includes Varro in Golden Latin.
-Teuffel's Augustan Age is Cruttwell's Augustan Epoch (42 BC – 14 AD).
+Teuffel's Augustan Age is Cruttwell's Augustan Epoch (42 BC – AD 14).